• Home

 “Blue and Sentimental,” as well as Playin’ With My Friends: Bennett Sings The Blues is available on Apple Music.

-Filed Under: Song of the Day Tagged With: Count Basie, Happy Birthday to Kay Starr, Jerry Livingston, Kay Starr, Mack David, Playin' With My Friends: Bennett Sings The Blues, Tony Bennett
+Filed Under: Song of the Day Tagged With: Count Basie, Jerry Livingtson, Kay Starr, Mack David, Playin' With My Friends: Tony Bennett Sings the Blues, Tony Bennett

 Song of the Day: Blue and Sentimental